 Some plants and microbes naturally produce enzymes that have coagulating properties like rennet.
 However, rennet from these sources tend to produce other side reactions in cheese production, leading to undesirable results in taste.

 So how did biotechnology come to play a role?
+In 1982, Genentech earned approval from the U.S. Food and Drug Administration for the medical use of insulin produced by genetically modified microbes.
+It was more than a boon for medicine—it also showed that GMOs were a viable substitute for animals in the production of pure proteins.
 In the late 1980s, scientists figured out how to transfer a single gene from bovine cells that codes for chymosin into microbes, giving microbes the ability to produce chymosin.
 These genetically modified microbes are allowed to multiply and cultivated in a fermentation process while they produce and release chymosin into the culture liquid.
 The chymosin can then be separated and purified.
 Chymosin produced using this method is termed fermentation-produced chymosin, or FPC.

-FPC was given Generally Regarded As Safe (GRAS) status by the Food and Drug Administration in 1990 after 28 months of review.
-The FDA found that FPC was substantially equivalent to rennet produced from calves, thus it needed no special labeling or indication of its source or method of production.
+In 1990, the FDA approved Pfizer’s GMO-derived chymosin by the Food and Drug Administration for human consumption, on the basis that it was identical to the chymosin found in animal rennet, and FPC was given Generally Regarded As Safe (GRAS) status.
+After 28 months of review, the FDA found that FPC was substantially equivalent to rennet produced from calves, thus it needed no special labeling or indication of its source or method of production.
 FPC is actually more pure than calf rennet, as it does not contain other proteins from the calf stomach lining that cannot be separated from calf rennet during production.
-"The real advantage is that it is probably a much cheaper way of producing this substance than to grow calves," said William Grigg, an FDA employee.
+“The real advantage is that it is probably a much cheaper way of producing this substance than to grow calves,” said William Grigg, an FDA employee.

 Today ninety percent of the cheese in the United States is made using FPC.
 In the past two decades, FPC has been considered the ideal milk-clotting enzyme.
+The GMO-derived enzyme has been a boon for cheese manufacturing and cheese sales.
+The US produced about 11-billion pounds of cheese in 2013 alone, thanks in large part to the cost-effectiveness of FPC.
+The technology transformed the industry, making it more efficient, more environmentally friendly and less dependent on animals.
 FPC has been regarded as suitable for meeting vegetarian, kosher and halal requirements.
 However, some vegetarians consider FPC to be derived from animals as the microbes were genetically modified using bovine genetic material.
 In response, scientists began synthesizing the gene needed to produce a synthetic form of FPC that does not have any genetic material from animals.